the-sudheendra/VEXtension/README.md

   You can create your own checklist to match your project needs, or load one from a link (remote URL).

 - 📝  **Rich Text Notes on Each Item**
-  Write notes for each checklist item using a rich text editor — with bold, italics, and links.
+  Write notes for each checklist item using a rich text editor.
 These notes will appear in the ticket comments.

 - ✅ **Track Completion in Comments**
   Add or update finished checklist items in the comments to help track progress and keep a clear record.